veebch/twirly/README.md

 # Twirly

 A IR remote-controlled turntable.
 Use cases are moving stuff that you (can't/ are too lazy to) get to.
-It's also useful if you need a constant speed movement.
+It's also useful if you need a constant speed rotation (eg videos like [this](https://www.youtube.com/watch?v=VR0v6CCrpZc)).

 # Hardware